 By God’s grace, I defied the low expectations set for me, and I have been blessed with both personal and professional success.
 But this is of no credit to myself.

-Most people teacher their children to be confident.
+Most people teach their children to be confident.
 After all, they’re the most beautiful/handsome; they’re the smartest; they can do anything they set their minds to.
 If you’ve ever doubted it, watch first-round auditions on America’s Got Talent.

 Everyone needs a cheerleading section, but is our confidence misplaced?

 The world teaches me I can do all things if I believe in my own ability to do them.
 But the Bible teaches me . . .